shopware/docs/guides/hosting/installation-updates/extension-managment.md

 And then delete the source code from `custom/plugins/{extension-name}` or `custom/apps/{extension-name}`.

-After that, you need to run once `bin/console plugin:refresh` so that Shopware detects that know the extension is installed per Composer.
+After that, you need to run `bin/console plugin:refresh` so that Shopware detects the extension installed per Composer.

 ## Enabling Composer class map authoritative